hphelion/documentation/bindings.fog.install.md

 -->
 ##Uninstalling## {#Uninstalling}

 Its recommended that you uninstall a previous version prior to upgrading.
-To uninstall:
+To uninstall, execute the followin command while logged in as the root user:

         gem uninstall hpfog